GMMan/jl-uboot-tool/docs/uart-protocol.md

 but at the current baud rate.
 This indicates the loader is ready to receive commands.
 For information on the loader protocol, see the [UART loader protocol](uart-loader.md) document.

+## Uncalibrated chips

+For brand new chips that do not have an external oscillator attached, there may be clock jitters that cause UART errors on read and write.
+These chips will need to be calibrated first on a 1-to-2 mass programmer to ensure clock stability.